Neural Pruning via Growing Regularization: Experimental Results

 \bb{Importance criterion: GReg-2}.
 Here we empirically validate our finding in Sec.~\ref{sec:greg_2}, that is, with uniformly rising $L_2$ penalty, the weights should naturally separate.
+We claim, if $h_{11} > h_{22}$, there should be $r_1 > r_2$, where $r_1 = \frac{\hat{w_1}}{w_1}, r_2 = \frac{\hat{w_2}}{w_2}$ (the * mark indicating the local minimum is omitted here for readability). $r_1 > r_2$ leads to $\frac{\hat{w_1}}{w_1} > \frac{\hat{w_2}}{w_2}$, namely, $r_1 = \frac{\hat{w_1}}{\hat{w_2}} > \frac{w_1}{w_2}$.
+This shows that, after the $L_2$ penalty grows a little, the new magnitude ratio of weight 1 over weight 2 will be magnified if $h_{11} > h_{22}$ ($w_1, w_2$ are positive in the analysis here, while the conclusion still holds if either of them is negative).
 In Fig.~\ref{fig:divide} (Row 1), we plot the standard deviation (divided by the means for normalization since the magnitude varies over iterations) of filter $L_1$-norms as the regularization grows.
 As seen, the normalized $L_1$-norm stddev grows larger and larger as $\lambda$ grows.
 This phenomenon \emph{consistently} appears across different models and datasets.
 To figuratively understand how the increasing penalty affects the relative magnitude over time, in Fig.~\ref{fig:divide} (Row 2), we plot the relative $L_1$-norms (divided by the max $L_1$-norm for normalization) at different iterations.
 As shown, it is hard to tell which filters are really important by the initial filter magnitude (Iter 0), but under a large penalty later, their discrepancy turns more and more obvious and finally it is very easy to identify which filters are more important.
 Since the magnitude gap is so large, the simple $L_1$-norm can make a sufficiently faithful criterion.

 \bb{CIFAR benchmarks}.
 Finally, we compare the proposed algorithms with existing methods on the CIFAR datasets (Tab.~\ref{tab:result_cifar}).
 Here we adopt non-uniform pruning ratios (see the Appendix for specific numbers) for the best accuracy-FLOPs trade-off.
 On CIFAR10, compared with AMC~\cite{he2018amc}, though it adopts better layer-wise pruning ratios via reinforcement-learning, our algorithms can still deliver more favorable performance using sub-optimal human-specified ratios.
 AFP~\cite{DinDinHanTan18} is another work exploring large regularization, while they do not adopt the \emph{growing} scheme as we do.
 Its performance is also less favorable on CIFAR10 as shown in the table.
 Although our methods perform a little worse than C-SGD~\cite{ding2019centripetal} on CIFAR10, on the large-scale ImageNet dataset, we will show our methods are significantly better than C-SGD.